Meaning of course numbering:

 - Summer courses offered by the Department of Economics will be accepted towards the major.

-Click the links below to download the specific requirements from the Office of Academic Advising’s website:
+Specific requirements from the Office of Academic Advising:

 - 110.113 Linear Algebra